wiktoriavh/community-talks/.github/CONTRIBUTING.md

 Create a new branch from the `main` branch.
 If you've already forked the repo, make sure to update your branch with the latest changes from `main` before making your changes.
 The new branch should follow the [**Conventional Commits**](https://www.conventionalcommits.org/en/v1.0.0/) naming convention.
 If it is in regard to an open issue or task, please include the issue number in the branch name.

-Some examples of valid branch names are:
+Some examples of valid branch names could be:

 ```
 feat/123-add-new-feature
 fix/123-fix-bug